Configure LDAP to Okta provisioning settings

 - Click Save.

-- Allow LDAP to master Okta users — This option is enabled by default.
-Profile mastering makes LDAP the identity authority for connected users.
+- Allow LDAP to source Okta users — This option is enabled by default.
+Profile sourcing makes LDAP the identity authority for connected users.
 When enabled, user profiles are not editable in Okta and changes are synced to Okta during provisioning events.
 You can disable this option to have LDAP treated as a normal application.
 If you disable this feature, user updates you perform in LDAP are not pushed back to the user in Okta.
 For example, if you change a user's name in LDAP , the change does not affect the Okta user.
-If you disable LDAP as the profile master, you cannot reset a user's LDAP password in Okta because their credentials are still being managed by LDAP.
+If you disable LDAP as the profile source, you cannot reset a user's LDAP password in Okta because their credentials are still being managed by LDAP.
 You can, however, disable Delegated Authentication (see here) and enable the Sync Password option to push passwords to LDAP.
 This means that your users have their delegated Okta password, but any subsequent password updates are pushed to LDAP.

 - When a user is deactivated in the app — Specify what action Okta should take if the user's account is deactivated in Okta.